BBillot/SynthSeg/README.md

 1. Clone this repository.

-2. Create a virtual environment, and install all the required packages. \
+2. Create a virtual environment (i.e., with pip or conda) and install all the required packages. \
-These of course depend on your python version, and here we list the requirements for Python 3.6 ([requirements_3.6](requirements_python3.6.txt)) and Python 3.8 (see [requirements_3.8](requirements_python3.8.txt)).
+These depend on your python version, and here we list the requirements for Python 3.6 ([requirements_3.6](requirements_python3.6.txt)) and Python 3.8 (see [requirements_3.8](requirements_python3.8.txt)).
-The choice is yours, but in each case, please stick to the exact package versions.
-If you wish to run on the GPU, you will also need to install Cuda (10.0 for Python 3.6, 10.1 for Python 3.8), and CUDNN (7.6.5 for both).
-Note that if you use conda, these will be automatically installed.\
+The choice is yours, but in each case, please stick to the exact package versions.\
-We here provide the minimal commands to install the required packages using pip/conda for Python 3.6/3.8.
+A first solution to install the dependencies, if you use pip, is to run setup.py (with and activated virtual environment): `python setup.py install`.
+Otherwise, we also give here the minimal commands to install the required packages using pip/conda for Python 3.6/3.8.

 ```
 # Conda, Python 3.6: